Studies suggest – blood group decides on infection and course

 As early as 2020, a study by the University Medical Center Schleswig-Holstein and the Christian-Albrechts-Universität zu Kiel in cooperation with a Norwegian research team showed that there is a connection between the course of a corona infection and the blood groups 0 and A. “Significantly more Covid-19 patients had blood group A compared to the general population,” says Professor Dr. Andre Franke, Director of the Institute for Clinical Molecular Biology at Kiel University.
 “Conversely, significantly fewer patients had blood group 0, which means that this blood group offers 50 percent more protection against serious Covid-19 disease.”

-Rachida Boukhari and Adrien Breiman from the University of Nantes have now continued this research and published their results in the journal Frontiers in Microbiology.
+Rachida Boukhari and Adrien Breiman from the University of Nantes have now taken this research further and published their results in the journal Frontiers in Microbiology.
 The result is clear.

-French study shows: Blood groups determine whether you are infected with Corona

 The so-called “secondary attack rate” was examined, i.e. the cases in which a person who is infected with corona (so-called index case) infects another person living in the household.
 The study found that if the blood groups were compatible according to the above rules – for example, if the first person with the disease had blood group 0 and the person at risk was A, B or AB – then the latter was infected in 47.2 percent.
 In the opposite case, only 27.9 percent became infected.